Can a DIYer install the FIBO System?

 If you are thinking of doing your own installation, then ask yourself:

 Do you have the tools required and do you have experience in using these tools?
-See FAQ ‘Tools needed to install the Fibo WPS’.
+See FAQ ‘What tools are needed to install the Fibo WPS?’.

-Are you confident in checking measurements, levels and plumbness as these skills are important?
+Are you confident in taking and checking measurements, establishing levels and plumbness?
+These skills are important.

 Do you understand the Fibo Installation Manual?

 Not wishing to dampen enthusiasm, but we wouldn’t recommend that an inexperienced DIYer attempt to install the Fibo WPS, particularly if walls, floors and ceilings are not square.

 Printed installation instructions are included with the panels or can be downloaded from the website.
-There are many short instructional installation videos that we recommend to all Fibo installers.
+There are many short instructional installation videos that we recommend that all Fibo installers review.

 Pencil or fine pen